Using a Self Clean Oven

 However, make sure you’re not doing a deep clean.
 Many people damage the surface of their ovens by scrubbing them themselves.

-The surface in your oven is specially made for self-cleaning and removing that surface can affect its ability to effectively clean itself.
+The surface in your oven is specially made for self cleaning and removing that surface can affect its ability to effectively clean itself.

 Once you’ve wiped the inside down, you can close the oven, turn it to the ‘clean’ cycle and step away for several hours.

-The Self Cleaning Process:
+The Self Clean Process

-- Take out the oven racks
+- Take out the oven racks.

-- Close the oven door
+- Close the oven door.

-The oven will stay locked until the temperature is at a safe level again.
-When you are able to unlock the oven, wipe out any ash that’s accumulated inside.
+The oven will self clean for a several hours and turn off by itself and it will stay locked until the temperature is at a safe level again.
+When you are able to unlock and open the oven, wipe out any ash that’s accumulated inside.

 You can then begin cooking as normal – well, as normal as it is for you to cook in a clean oven.